kylebittinger/metagenomics-workshop/make-report.md

 ```

 For security, we neeed to create a diferent user account to access
 RStudio in a web browser.
-We\'ll call this new user "rstudiouser".
+We'll call this new user "rstudiouser".
 The computer will prompt you for a first and last name, along with
-some other info for the account -- it\'s fine to leave this blank.
+some other info for the account -- it's fine to leave this blank.

 ```bash
 sudo adduser rstudiouser